nystudio107/plugindev/README.md

 - `make postgres` - switches the project to use the Postgres database container; just reload the browser
 - `make rector xxx` - runs [Rector](https://github.com/rectorphp/rector) using the [Craft CMS Rector config](https://github.com/craftcms/rector), with the passed in path, e.g.: `make rector vendor/nystudio107/craft-seomatic/src`.
 Additional settings are available in the `rector.php` file
 - `make ssh` - opens up a Unix shell inside the PHP container for the project

+**Tip:** If you try a command like `make craft project-config/apply --force` you’ll see an error, because the shell thinks the --force flag should be applied to the make command.
+To side-step this, use the `--` (double-dash) to disable further option processing, like this: `make -- craft project-config/apply --force`

 ### Switching between MySQL & Postgres